shreehank22/Adaptive-PID-Control-for-Quadrotor-UAVs-Using-Feedback-Linearization-and-Deep-Reinforcement-Learning/README.md

 ## **Contributing**

+Work is being done in drafting the results obtained after running the DDPG-PID controller.
 Pull requests are welcome!
 If you'd like to extend this framework (e.g., test on a different plant, add LQR baseline, etc.), please feel free to fork and improve.

 ---